 (2) Draft minutes are to be forwarded to members of Church Council as soon as possible.

-(3) The draft minutes shall be discussed and adopted, with possible amendments at the next meeting and shall be signed by the Chairman and another member.
+(3) The draft minutes shall be discussed and adopted, with possible amendments at the next meeting and shall be signed by the chair and another member.

 (4) The signed minutes shall be filed with the records of ELCSA (N-T).